Sudhindranath Dutta: Literary analysis: In the words of Buddhadev Bose

 Sudhindranath Dutta appeared on the literary scene rather late in life.
-His equipment was enviable, his discipline exemplary.
-His splendid poems were not an immediate 'success' -- for it is not easy to fall in love with them at first sight -- and the recognition he deserves has not yet come to him.
-He, too, has been blamed for obscurity, and mentioned in the same breath with Bishnu Dey, though the two have little in common.
-Sudhindranath, far from being obscure, is a model of lucidity, in as much as he does his best to give his verse a prose-like regularity.
+His poems were not an immediate 'success'.
+He has been blamed for obscurity, and mentioned in the same breath with Bishnu Dey, though the two have little in common.
+Sudhindranath's model is lucidity, and he does his best to give his verse a prose-like regularity.
 He is ratiocinative, and delights in pursuing an argument from point to point, and from stanza to stanza, right to its logical conclusion.
 Indeed, I should rather find fault with him for being, on occasions, too logical, too conclusive, and making a poem, with an array of `although's, `therefore's and `yet's, almost like a Euclidean proposition.
 The only difficulty we are likely to encounter in him is a highly Sanskritic vocabulary, and here it is not the words that so much trouble us as their connotations, for he often uses some word in its original Sanskrit sense, a sense lost to Bengali, or coins new forms from old, well-known roots, and that for a very good reason.
 His aim being to charge words with maximum meaning and reduce their number, he is not to be blamed if the current Bengali vocabulary does not suffice him.
-On the contrary, he is to be praised for the directness he has brought to our language, for the number of vital words and compounds he has coined, for his having made us newly and differently aware of the riches of Sanskrit, and lastly, for his effective harmonization of the commonest idioms and a classical diction, of dramatic declamation and meandering soliloquy.
+He is direct with the language, has coined vital words and compound, and has made newly and differently aware of the riches of Sanskrit.”

-Rabindranath once wrote of him in a letter :
+Rabindranath once wrote of him in a letter: